Cham0i/Netacad/README.md

 Use whichever method is instructed.
 Remember adding "no" before any command, erases that command from the run.conf.
 Example "no switchport port-security mac-address x.x.x" deletes x.x.x from the MAC list

-check yourself
+Troubleshooting
 <pre>show port-security
 show port-security address
 show port-security int ()</pre>

 ### DHCP
 Configure the IP,SM, DG as if the DHCP server was actually part of that VLAN.
 Yet for the IP address of the physical server, configure it based on the network its actually in.

-There are two types of serves in this world, ones that ping and ones that don't.
-You ping.
+***There are two types of servers in this world, ones that ping and ones that don't.
+You ping.***

+Remember how routers halt broadcasts?
+So how will your screaming computer infant find its DHCP mother on the other side of the router?
+Tell your interface to make an exception using this command:
 <pre>ip helper-address (IP of the DHCP server)</pre>
-This command is done within the int/sub-int of the router within the LAN that needs DHCP services.
+This command is done on the int/sub-int of the router facing the LAN that needs DHCP services.

 ### Routing

+Turn the thing off, install the HWICK2T on the right slot, and turn it back on.

 There are two ends to the red lightning!
 The CDE end and the DCT end.
 The CDE end, which has a clock, is the end where you need to set the clock rate.
 Clicking on the CDE cable means that it will connect the cable as a CDE end for the first connection and DCT to the second connection.
 Vise versa.
 <pre>int (s0/0/X)